Sathyaraj-dev/javascript-tips-tricks/README.md

 - Rest parameters are used to create functions that accept any number of arguments.
 - The spread syntax is used to pass an array to functions that normally require a list of many arguments.

+**Authentication vs. Authorization**

+- Authentication is about making sure the user is who they say they are.
+You're proving your identity with something you have like a username and password.
+- Authorization is the next step.
+Once a user's identity is confirmed, authorization decides what parts of the application they are allowed to use.